How to Mark a Suit That's Too Large or Too Long

 You'll need a friend to help with this … there's just no way to mark it yourself.
-If you’re starting with a pre-manufactured suit, we’ll try to make all alterations along pre-existing seams.
-If you're starting with a Terrapin custom suit, the suit was been glued together, but most of the seams are not yet sewn, so please be gentle getting it off and off.
-Put the suit on over your bathing suit or dive-skin.
+We'll try to make all alterations along pre-existing seams if you're starting with a pre-manufactured suit.
+If you're starting with a Terrapin custom suit, the suit has been glued together, but most of the seams are not yet sewn, so please be gentle getting it off and off.
+Put the suit on over your bathing suit or dive skin.
 If there are zippers on the arms and legs, leave them open for now.
 Close the torso zipper(s) and identify where the suit may be too loose.
-If it's loose through the torso, look at the armpits and decide if the majority of the looseness is in front of the arm or behind it.
+If it's loose through the torso, look at the armpits and decide if most of the looseness is in front of the armor behind it.
 Steps (2) through (12) are for the friend to do.
-When the markings and photos are finished, pack it all up and call (830-226-5194) or email to let us know the suit is coming.
-Ship it to Chris Summers, Terrapin Wetsuits, 6515 State Hwy 27, Center Point, TX 78010-1513.
-Fold the suit carefully, to avoid causing any unnecessary creasing.
+When the markings and photos are finished, pack it all up and call +1 (830) 226-5194 or email to let us know the suit is coming.
+Ship it to Chris Summers, Terrapin Wetsuits, 6515 Hwy 27, Center Point, TX 78010.
+Fold the suit carefully to avoid causing any unnecessary creasing.

-- Repeat steps (2 and 3) moving up the seam until there is no excess material.
-Continue to repeat steps (2 and 3) moving down the seam until there is no excess material.
+- Repeat steps (2 and 3), moving up the seam until there is no excess material.
+Continue to repeat steps (2 and 3), moving down the seam until there is no excess material.

-- Be sure that the pair of dotted lines taper out to a point at the top and bottom of the areas of excess material, so that the seams can come together again smoothly.
+- Be sure that the pair of dotted lines taper out to a point at the top and bottom of the areas of excess material so that the seams can come together again smoothly.

 - Now check the sleeve length.
-The sleeves should stop at the wrist and not interfere with the wearer being able to bend his/her hand back.
+The sleeves should stop at the wrist and not interfere with the wearer being able to bend their hand back.
 If the sleeves are too long, fold them up at the wrist and mark a line along the fold on the reverse side of the material.
-If there are zippers, close them to the fold, but leave them open below that.
+If there are zippers, close them to the fold, but leave them open below.
 After marking the inside, let the folded edge flop back down and mark the crease on the outside of the suit.
 Be sure to do both arms.

 - Do the same process as steps (8 and 9) down each leg.